sushant097/LLM-Agents-External-APIs/README.md

 python agent.py
 ```

 Then enter any query — the agent will autonomously decide which tool to use.
+Code is commented for better understanding.

 ---